android/privacy-sandbox-samples/Fledge/FledgeServerSpec/README.md

    the URL of the server.
 5. Monitor the call log of the server to see data reported by FLEDGE.

+##### Buyer Bidding Logic Version Config
+Due to the limitation of OpenAPI spec, returning a response with varied headers is not supported.
+The default version on the spec is V3 response with V3 header.
+However, we included a V2 logic in the spec which is commented out.
+Follow the instructions in the above section to add support for multiple versions.

+###### Option 1: (Default) Return the latest JavaScript Version
+Following the mock server set up.
+The server spec is configured to support the latest JavaScript

+###### Option 2: Return previous JavaScript version
+You can do this via switching the comment out section while adding the header if using V3 logic and removing the header for V2 logic.

 ##  Waterfall Mediation
 To demonstrate Waterfall mediation you need to create at least 2 SSPs; one